 - 1. Initial oil change is after 5 hours of operation.
 Thereafter, change oil after every 40 hours operation.
 Change more often under dusty or dirty conditions and during hot weather periods. - 2.
 Torque initially and after first 2 hours of operation. - 3.
+Perform initial hydraulic oil and filter change after 50 hours (one week) of operation. - 4.
 Change engine oil filter per the engine manufacturer's recommendations.
-Refer to Engine Owner's Manual for recommendations and other maintenance items. - 4.
-Service more often under dusty or dirty conditions. - 5.
+Refer to Engine Owner's Manual for recommendations and other maintenance items. - 5.
+Service more often under dusty or dirty conditions.
+Use caution when servicing to prevent dust contamination in the engine.
+Do not clean filter element.
+Replace with a new one. - 6.
 Pump drive belt only Inspect every 100 hours and replace if worn or cracking is noticed.
-Otherwise, replace every 200 hours or 2 years whichever comes first. - 6.
+Otherwise, replace every 400 hours or 2 years whichever comes first - 7.
 Check fuel system for any crack or leaks including, but not limit to, fuel line hoses, fuel valve, vent line hoses, vent valve, vapor valve, carbon canister, and grommets.
-Repair as needed. - 7.
-Initial system oil and filter change must be after the first 75 hours of use or 1 year whichever comes first.
-Thereafter, replace filter and oil in each transaxle every 2 years or 200 hours, whichever comes first. - 8.
+Repair as needed. - 8.
 More often under dusty or dirty conditions and during hot weather. - 9.
 Inspect ROPS after the first 20 hours of operation and then after every 500 hours of operation or yearly whichever comes first. - 10.
 Any maintenance operation that requires the removal of safety covers must be performed by a trained service technician.